aburford/xc.burford.cf/README.md

-This is all of the code for my website located at https://xc.burford.cf
+This is all of the code for my website previously hosted at https://xc.burford.cf